ALLERGIES, HISTAMINE and MORE…

-Certain other foods that are fermented can also have increased histamine levels from bacteria action such as: cheese, yogurt, kefir alcoholic beverages, vinegar, sauerkraut, soy sauce, and processed meats like salami, pepperoni and bologna.
-Some fermented foods can be helpful to help restore a proper bacterial balance in the digestive tract.
-However, if you have problems with elevated histamine these foods should be avoided.
-Another thing to be aware of are left-overs or other protein foods as sitting in the refrigerator.
-These foods can still have some bacteria that will cause histamine production.
+Additionally, be aware of left-overs or other protein foods sitting in the refrigerator because these foods can still have bacteria that cause histamine production.
 Therefore, someone can have the same meal a day or two earlier and had no problems eating that food but, when eating the left-overs can experience a reaction.
 So, it is best to freeze your left-overs that are protein based sooner than later.

 Allergies and Histamine:

-Increased usage of aspirin, NSAID’s like Ibuprofen, alcohol, certain diuretics, antibiotics and some antidepressants will decrease DAO levels both in the body and within the small intestine.
-There are oral supplement forms of DAO that can be taken to increase DAO levels.
+For those who need it there are oral supplement forms of DAO that can be taken to increase DAO levels.
 However, the oral DAO only increases levels inside the small intestine and cannot pass into the bloodstream to circulate throughout the body.
-DAO production can be increased by taking vitamin C, vitamin B6 and sometimes taking copper.
-It is suspected that olive oil can increase DAO along with fresh raw cashews, macadamias, hemp seeds, lamb, chicken, veal and duck.
+Additionally, DAO production can be increased by taking vitamin C, vitamin B6 and sometimes taking copper.
+Also. it is suspected that olive oil can increase DAO along with fresh raw cashews, macadamias, hemp seeds, lamb, chicken, veal and duck.

 Causes of Histamine Intolerance: